 The Lang Toun Larder – A Community Pantry

 The Lang Toun Larder is a community food pantry based at 8 East Fergus Place.
 We collect food that is unsold or surplus from local businesses.

 How does it work?

 People can apply to become members and ‘shop’ in the pantry once a week.
-Members pay a weekly fee of £2.00 which is used to help run the pantry.
+Members pay a weekly fee of £2, which is used to help run the pantry.
 Members receive points which they can spend on fresh, frozen, and store-cupboard ingredients.
 We also have a ‘pick and mix’ refill station to top up basic essentials such as flour, tea, coffee, rice and pasta.
 Greener Kirkcaldy provides members with a shopping bag, a cool bag, and refill containers to use each week.

 When is it open?